• Menu

 The Malecon

-The Malecon on Lake Chapala in Ajijic is a great place to enjoy picture-perfect sunrises or sunsets.
-The best time for a walk is before the heat of the day sets in.
-Weekends are family time and you will see families setting up areas around the Malecon for parties and get-togethers.
+The Malecon on Lake Chapala in Ajijic is great for enjoying picture-perfect sunrises or sunsets.
+The best time for a walk is before the day’s heat sets in.
+Weekends are family time, and you will see families setting up areas around the Malecon for parties and get-togethers.

 Ajijic Mexico